It’s soup season! This vegan kale, barley & lentil stew

 Anyway, having to hunker down and put all of our life’s savings (which, frankly, we don’t have much of already) into a house and the prospect of a mortgage has made me acutely aware of how much I could save if I really did just eat more whole foods and fewer processed vegan foods.
 While I’ll still gave for the occasional bit of vegan cheese, we’re going to be a lot better about prepping food at home so we don’t eat out as much.
 I’ve been having a lot of fun experimenting with beans in the instant pot lately, and while I didn’t love the IP at first, the BEANS in this thing are a whole new level.
 Never have I had more buttery, luscious beans.
 Never have I been this excited for my next batch of beans, haha.
 But that’s for another blog post.

-This vegan kale, lentil and barley soup definitely can accommodate any of the random vegetables or grains you have in your fridge and pantry if you need to use them up, and because it’s so hearty, it’s great for freezing and eating later when you’re simply not in the mood to cook.
+This vegan kale, barley & lentil stew definitely can accommodate any of the random vegetables or grains you have in your fridge and pantry if you need to use them up, and because it’s so hearty, it’s great for freezing and eating later when you’re simply not in the mood to cook.
 I hope you enjoy it and give it a try, either on the stovetop or Instant pot, but I prefer the flavour you get from stovetop :)

 - 2 tbsp vegetable oil (I used sunflower)